sora-xor/sora-docs/src/substrate-bridge.md

 ### SORA parachain

-The SORA Parachain serves as a blockchain-gateway, allowing seamless integration between SORA and any relay chain ecosystem.
+The SORA Parachain serves as a blockchain gateway, allowing seamless integration between SORA and any relay chain ecosystem.
 It facilitates automatic token registration and transfers, eliminating the need for users to send tokens via extrinsics on the SORA Parachain.
-By design, SORA Parachain eliminates the requirement for additional transaction signing.
+By design, the SORA Parachain eliminates the requirement for additional transaction signing.
 The Parachain maintains a comprehensive record of tokens that can be transferred, with registration information stored in the XCMApp pallet.
 This information includes the mapping between SORA Mainnet AssetId and XCM Multilocation for each token.

 ### Relay chain

-In the Polkadot and Kusama ecosystems, the relaychain refers to the main blockchain network that serves as the backbone for the entire network of connected parachains.
+In the Polkadot and Kusama ecosystems, the relay chain refers to the main blockchain network that serves as the backbone for the entire network of connected parachains.
 It acts as a hub or coordinator for multiple parachains, facilitating their communication and interoperability.

-The relaychain provides several important features, including cross-chain messaging, shared security, scalability, and upgradeability.
+The relay chain provides several important features, including cross-chain messaging (XCM), shared security, scalability, and upgradeability.
 It enables parachains to communicate with each other through the Cross-Chain Message Passing protocol (usually utilising XCM messaging format), allowing the transfer of assets and data between different chains.

 ### Parachains

-Parachains are specialized blockchains that connect to the relaychain.
+Parachains are specialized blockchains that connect to the relay chain.
 They can have their own consensus mechanisms, governance models, and specific functionality.
-They rely on the relaychain for security and the ability to interact with other parachains within the ecosystem.
-As the name suggests, SORA parachain is a parachain too.
+They rely on the relay chain for security and the ability to interact with other parachains within the ecosystem.
+As the name suggests, the SORA parachain is also a parachain within this architecture.

 ## Common Pallets

 There are several common pallets used in the SORA project, providing bridge functionality on both the parachain and Sora Mainnet sides:

-- **SubstrateDispatch**: Developed by Soramitsu ([GitHub link](https://github.com/sora-xor/sora2-common/tree/develop/pallets/dispatch)).
-This pallet decodes and checks messages, performs runtime calls, and creates a bridge origin for executing XCMApp and SubstrateBridgeApp extrinsics.
+- **SubstrateDispatch**: Developed by SORAMITSU ([GitHub link](https://github.com/sora-xor/sora2-common/tree/develop/pallets/dispatch)).
+This pallet decodes and checks messages, performs runtime calls, and creates a bridge origin to execute XCMApp and SubstrateBridgeApp extrinsics.
 Only the bridge origin can call these extrinsics.

-- **SubstrateBridgeInboundChannel**: Developed by Soramitsu ([GitHub link](https://github.com/sora-xor/sora2-common/tree/develop/pallets/substrate-channel/src/inbound)).
+- **SubstrateBridgeInboundChannel**: Developed by SORAMITSU ([GitHub link](https://github.com/sora-xor/sora2-common/tree/develop/pallets/substrate-channel/src/inbound)).
 This pallet handles the submission of incoming messages.
 While submitting messages can be called from any account, a relayer is used for this function.
 It utilizes BeefyLightClient or MultisigVerifier for message verification and SubstrateDispatch for message calling.

-- **SubstrateBridgeOutboundChannel**: Developed by Soramitsu ([GitHub link](https://github.com/sora-xor/sora2-common/tree/develop/pallets/substrate-channel/src/outbound)).
+- **SubstrateBridgeOutboundChannel**: Developed by SORAMITSU ([GitHub link](https://github.com/sora-xor/sora2-common/tree/develop/pallets/substrate-channel/src/outbound)).
 This pallet is responsible for sending outgoing messages.
-It is used by SubstrateBridgeApp and XCMApp to send messages to other networks.
+It is used by the SubstrateBridgeApp and XCMApp to send messages to other networks.

-### Sora Mainnet Pallets
+### SORA Mainnet Pallets

-On the Sora Mainnet side, the following pallets are used:
+On the SORA Mainnet side, the following pallets are used:

-- **SubstrateBridgeApp**: Developed by Soramitsu ([GitHub link](https://github.com/sora-xor/sora2-common/tree/develop/pallets/substrate-app)).
+- **SubstrateBridgeApp**: Developed by SORAMITSU ([GitHub link](https://github.com/sora-xor/sora2-common/tree/develop/pallets/substrate-app)).
 This pallet serves as the main entry point for clients to send assets through the bridge.
 It also sends messages to the parachain (XCMApp) to register assets.
 The bridge requires bonding of SubstrateBridgeApp on the Mainnet and XCMApp on the Parachain.
 It utilizes SubstrateBridgeOutboundChannel to send messages through the bridge and is used by SubstrateDispatch to execute messages.

-- **Assets**: Developed by Soramitsu ([GitHub link](https://github.com/sora-xor/sora2-network/tree/master/pallets/assets)).
-This pallet implements assets on the Sora 2 Mainnet.
+- **Assets**: Developed by SORAMITSU ([GitHub link](https://github.com/sora-xor/sora2-network/tree/master/pallets/assets)).
+This pallet implements assets on the SORA 2 Mainnet.
 It is used by SubstrateBridgeApp to register, mint, and burn assets.

-### Sora Parachain Components
+### SORA Parachain Components

-On the Sora Parachain side, the following components are used:
+On the SORA Parachain side, the following components are used:

-- **XCMApp**: Developed by Soramitsu ([GitHub link](https://github.com/sora-xor/sora2-parachain/tree/develop/pallets/xcm-app)).
-This pallet establishes the connection between Sora 2 Mainnet and a relay chain/parachains.
-It maintains a mapping from Sora 2 Mainnet AssetId (a 32-byte array) to a general XCM Multilocation.
-It enables the transfer of assets between Sora 2 Mainnet and a relay chain/parachain.
+- **XCMApp**: Developed by SORAMITSU ([GitHub link](https://github.com/sora-xor/sora2-parachain/tree/develop/pallets/xcm-app)).
+This pallet establishes the connection between the SORA 2 Mainnet and a relay chain/parachain.
+It maintains a mapping from the SORA 2 Mainnet AssetId (a 32-byte array) to a general XCM Multilocation.
+It enables the transfer of assets between SORA 2 Mainnet and a relay chain/parachain.
 Only the bridge origin can access the pallet's extrinsics.
 It utilizes SubstrateBridgeOutboundChannel to send messages through the bridge and is used by SubstrateDispatch to execute messages.

 - **XTokens**: Developed by the Open Web3 Stack ([GitHub link](https://github.com/open-web3-stack/open-runtime-module-library)).
 This component is used by XCMApp to send tokens to a relay chain/parachains.